r-grandorder/tri-hermes/en/pages/shinjuku.md

 You want an answer?
 Fine, here it is.

 **Jeanne Alter:**
 You messed with the wrong woman, you little shit.
-I'll burn you to cinders! ! !
+I'll burn you to cinders!!!

 **Emiya Alter:**
 My my.